office hours: Mon. 12-2

 "White Disavowal, Black Enfranchisement, and the Homoerotic in William Faulkner's Light in August."
 The Faulkner Journal, Vol 22.1 (Fall 2006/Spring 2007).
 176-192.

-Millennial Style: The Politics of Experiment in African American Fiction
+Millennial Style: The Politics of Experiment in Contemporary African Diasporic Culture

 Within the Veil: Black Feminism and Literary Islam